synapsecns/sanguine/docs/bridge/docs/Routers/CCTP/index.md

 ### Relayer

-Go application which uses on-chain events with off-chain message state to process transactions.
-CCTP Relayer can be run by anyone, and is easily observable.
+A Golang application which pairs on-chain events with stored message states to process transactions.
+A CCTP Relayer can be run by anyone, and is easily observable.

 ## Behavior

-CCTP Relayer polls for new transactions and and [message state](https://pkg.go.dev/github.com/synapsecns/sanguine/services/cctp-relayer@v0.10.0/types#MessageState) updates from CCTP contracts on-chain, which are stored in an off-chain database.
+CCTP Relayer polls for new transactions and and [message state](https://pkg.go.dev/github.com/synapsecns/sanguine/services/cctp-relayer@v0.10.0/types#MessageState) updates from CCTP contracts on-chain, to store in an off-chain database.

 Successful attestations fetched from the [Circle API](https://developers.circle.com/stablecoin/reference) are submitted to the destination CCTP contract, and marked as `Complete` once a transaction receipt is received.